rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

      :database/sql database}))
 ```

 The system map is created in code instead of being in the configuration file.
-This makes refactoring your system simpler as you only need to change this method while leaving the config file (mostly) untouched.[^4]
+This makes refactoring your system simpler as you only need to change this method while leaving the config file (mostly) untouched.[^5]

-My current approach to integrant + aero config files is mostly inspired by the blog post ["Rethinking Config with Aero & Integrant"](https://robjohnson.dev/posts/aero-and-integrant/) and Laravel's configuration.
+My current approach to Integrant + Aero config files is mostly inspired by the blog post ["Rethinking Config with Aero & Integrant"](https://robjohnson.dev/posts/aero-and-integrant/) and Laravel's configuration.
 The config file follows a similar structure to Laravel's config files and contains the app configurations without describing the structure of the system.
-Previously I had a key for each Integrant component, which lead to the config file being littered with `#ig/ref` and more difficult to refactor.
+Previously I had a key for each Integrant component, which led to the config file being littered with `#ig/ref` and more difficult to refactor.

+Also, if you haven't already, start a REPL and connect to it from your editor.
+Run `clj -M:dev` if your editor doesn't automatically start a REPL.
 Next, we'll implement the `init-key` and `halt-key!` methods for each of the components:

 ```clojure
 ;; src/acme/main.clj